AdobeDocs/indesign-api-docs/README.md

     "id": "ee9f6ee4-ea8c-40d5-a548-f7a0e5a2ca85"
 }
 ```

-The "id" in the response, corresponds to the requestID or jobID.
-It can be further used to know the status.
-The value in "latest" can be used to get the latest status event of the job.
-Likewise the value in "all" can be used to get all status events in a paginated format.
+* `"id"`: Corresponds to the jobID.
+Use this to know the status.
+* `"latest"`: Use this to get the latest status event of the job.
+* `"all"`: Use this to get all the status events in a paginated format.

 __Latest__ request
-This will give the latest event generated in the process.
+Use this to get the latest event generated in the process.
 ```curl
 curl --location --request GET 'https://indesign.adobe.io/api/v1/capability/status/ee9f6ee4-ea8c-40d5-a548-f7a0e5a2ca85' \
 --header 'Authorization: <access_token>' \